 The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
-When the daily price closes below Gamma Flip level (currently near 4,500), the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,300), the model will reduce the SPX allocation to zero. �
+This can be viewed conceptually as a risk management tool.
+When the daily price closes below Gamma Flip level (currently near 4,465), the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the ?lower gamma level? (currently near 4,350), the model will reduce the SPX allocation to zero.